A Complete 3-Day Osaka Itinerary

 Osaka Castle & Osaka Castle Park

 Osaka Castle is one place you cannot miss on this 3-day Osaka itinerary.
 It is truly marvelous and the park it is located in makes it even more beautiful.
+We’ve visited the inside of the castle twice but have wandered the grounds of the castle anywhere from 6-8 times!
 The original castle was built around 1583 for the wife of the 16th-century ruler Toyotomi Hideyoshi, but it has suffered a lot of damage throughout history.

 The first disaster was in 1615 when it was destroyed by Tokugawa troops.
 It was later rebuilt in the 1620s but was destroyed again in 1665 by lightning causing a massive fire.
 Many years passed and in 1931 it was rebuilt again and refinished in 1997.
 Whew, talk about a lineage!

-After our visit to the castle, we stopped by one of the many food stands and small shops that are in the park for a snack.
+After we visited the castle, we stopped by one of the many food stands and small shops that are in the park for a snack.
 In the spring, Osaka Castle Park is known for its cherry blossom trees!
 It is by far one of Japan’s most cherished cherry blossom viewing spots.

 Location: 1-1 Osakajo, Chuo Ward, Osaka, 540-0002, Japan // MAP